gatherworkshops/Building-the-Web/_slides/workshop/curiosityquests/image-subfolders.md

     <img src="images/gallery/photo1.jpg">

 If you have subfolders, all you have to do is make sure you also include that folder name in your HTML when you use the image.

-Note:
-You don't have to use subfolders for your images, but it can be nice to separate them out based on the type of image.

-If you find that you have more than about ten images on your website, see if you can think of some sensible ways to tidy them into folders.

-Keeping tidy code is an excellent habit to have!